 Since 2005, the Bettencourt Schueller Foundation has been a partner of Inserm’s Avenir program.
 In 2009, it also partnered with the CNRS ATIP program, which helps top-level young researchers with outstanding research projects who wish to create their own team and return or move to France.
 The ATIP-Avenir program has become synonymous with excellence, providing a springboard for members to obtain further financing.
 The grant amounts to 300,000€.
-Since the Foundation joined the program, 11 such grants have been awarded to eight French researchers returning to France and three researchers from other countries settling in France.
-Five of their teams are based in Paris, three in Bordeaux, two in Toulouse and one in Montpellier.
+Since the Foundation joined the program, 14 such grants have been awarded to ten French researchers returning to France and three researchers from other countries settling in France.
+Five of their teams are based in Paris, three in Bordeaux, three in Toulouse, two in Montpellier and one in Marseille.